Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 Tsim = Ts/10;   % simulation time (s)
 ```

-3. Open a blank model of Simulink.
+3. Open a blank model of Simulink, and save as `setupModel.slx` in `simulink` folder.
 4. Add a `Step` block with the default setting.
 5. Add a `Discrete-Time Integrator` block with the default setting.
 6. Add a `Rate Transition` block before the integrator.
 In this block, put `Ts` as a sampling time.